 It always makes sense to see what the competition is up to.
 Maybe their niche audience isn’t exactly the same as yours, but perhaps there is a crossover?
 In what ways are they engaging them that may also work for your strategy?
 Maybe they are doing something completely wrong and will save you the trouble of making the same mistake?
 Learn how they are engaging their niche audience and analyze the ways they are targeting them, then, do it better!

 Your niche audience may change over time and that’s okay!
 Whether a new product or service has gone to market, or your niche audience has eyes for another brand, it happens.
-By using a brand analytics tool to track your brand awareness, you can start to understand this change and seek out to explore this new audience who’ve entered the market.
+By using brand tracking software to track your brand awareness, you can start to understand this change and seek out to explore this new audience who’ve entered the market.
 Give yourself full permission to adjust your strategy accordingly and focus your attention on attracting and nurturing this new niche audience.

 How Can I Be Sure My Branding Is Working?